abheer18/timer_extension/README.md

 Clone the Repository: Begin by cloning the Coding Timer Extension repository.

 Create the 'extension' Folder: After cloning, create a folder named "extension" and place all the downloaded files into it.

-Organize Your Icons: Inside the "extension" folder, create another folder named "icons" and move all the PNG files into this folder.

 2. Step 2: **Activation**